 The following pre-conditions apply:

-The MediaPlayer must be in INITIALIZED or READY or PRELOADED or PAUSED state.
+The MediaPlayer is in INITIALIZED or READY or PRELOADED or PAUSED state.

 An 5GMSd-Aware Application calls play() to cause the player to begin playback of the media as set by the attach() method.

 The parameters of the method are defined in Table 13.2.3.5-1.